Toxic Signs at Workplace HR should Take Notice of

 Lack of Transparency and Trust

-58% of the employees say that they don’t trust the leadership of their company.
-(HBR survey)
+As per the HBR survey, 58% of the employees say that they don’t trust the leadership of their company

 According to a study, 93% of the employees say trusting their superior is essential for their overall happiness at the workplace.
 More and more information is public these days, accessible to everyone.
 A company that keeps things undercover or does not harbour transparency in its operation signal an extremely negative work culture, making it difficult for employees to trust and work for the cause.